smaremanda/add-in-docs/reference/shared/context/officetheme-property.md

 # Context.officeTheme property
 Provides access to the properties for Office theme colors.

- **Important:** This API currently works only in Excel, Outlook, PowerPoint, and Word in[Office 2016 Preview](https://products.office.com/en-us/office-2016-preview) on Windows desktop.
+ **Important:** This API currently works only in Excel, Outlook, PowerPoint, and Word in [Office 2016 Preview](https://products.office.com/en-us/office-2016-preview) on Windows desktop.

 |||